Game Preview: Condors at Tucson, 7 p.m.

 EARLY DEALING

-Collin Delia sits fourth in the AHL with a 0.96 goals-against average through two starts.
+Tonight's expected starter, Collin Delia, sits fourth in the AHL with a 0.96 goals-against average through two starts.
 He has stopped 49 of 51 shots (.961 sv%) on the season.

 TAKING A PEEK AT TUCSON